x2stech-vn/ansible-role-certbot/README.md

 ### Automatic Certificate Generation

-Currently there is one built-in method for generating new certificates using this role: `standalone`.
-Other methods (e.g. using nginx or apache and a webroot) may be added in the future.
+Currently the `standalone` and `webroot` method are supported for generating new certificates using this role.

 **For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).

     certbot_create_if_missing: false

+Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.

 	certbot_create_method: standalone

-Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.
-Set the method used for generating certs with the `certbot_create_method` variable—current allowed values include: `standalone`.
+Set the method used for generating certs with the `certbot_create_method` variable — current allowed values are: `standalone` or `webroot`.

+	certbot_testmode: false

+Enable test mode to only run a test request without actually creating certificates.

+	certbot_hsts: false

+Enable (HTTP Strict Transport Security) for the certificate generation.

     certbot_admin_email: email@example.com